dovudo/DwScript/README.md

 ####DwScript

-Easy-To-Use script for downloading webm,picture,gifs from imageboard '2ch.hk' It can download only threads and boards with full treads(even hidden boards).
+Easy-To-Use script for downloading webm,picture,gifs from imageboard '2ch.hk' It can download threads as well as whole boards(even hidden boards).

-##Use example
+##How to use

 Open folder with DwScript in Terminal(or CMD)
 - python DwScript.py --help | View help